wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 -----------------

-## Additional Demo Applications

-To install one of these additional applications follow the exact same steps as for the default demo but with the additional tweeks outline below for your current application choice.
+## CUSTOMISED APPLICATION INSTALLATIONS

 #### VIRGIN CMS INSTALLS

-If you are interested in Virgin CMS installs, apply the appropriate [StackScript Tweeks](./VirginCMSDemos.md) to your Stackscipt.
+If you are interested in Virgin CMS installs, apply the appropriate [override set](./VirginCMSDemos.md) to your Stackscipt.

 #### SAMPLE JOOMLA APPLICATIONS

-If you are interested in installing Joomla based demos, apply the appropriate [StackScript Tweeks](./JoomlaDemos.md) to your Stackscipt
+If you are interested in installing Joomla based demos, apply the appropriate [override set](./JoomlaDemos.md) to your Stackscipt

 #### SAMPLE WORDPRESS APPLICATIONS

-If you are interested in installing Wordpress based demos, apply the appropriate [StackScript Tweeks](./WordpressDemos.md) to your Stackscipt
+If you are interested in installing Wordpress based demos, apply the appropriate [override set](./WordpressDemos.md) to your Stackscipt

 #### SAMPLE DRUPAL APPLICATIONS

-If you are interested in installing Drupal based demos, apply the appropriate [StackScript Tweeks](./DrupalDemos.md) to your Stackscipt
+If you are interested in installing Drupal based demos, apply the appropriate [override set](./DrupalDemos.md) to your Stackscipt

 #### SAMPLE MOODLE APPLICATIONS

-If you are interested in installing Moodle based demos, apply the appropriate [StackScript Tweeks](./MoodleDemos.md) to your Stackscipt.
+If you are interested in installing Moodle based demos, apply the appropriate [override set](./MoodleDemos.md) to your Stackscipt.

 ----------------------